Exercise ETC. Faculty

 All of our instructors have a Master's Degree or Ph.D. in Exercise, Physiology, Wellness or a related field.
 All have one or more national certifications or licensures, and all work full time in their respective fields.
 All Exercise ETC. instructors are carefully trained and screened to provide you with a high-quality, enjoyable learning experience.
 Included below are biographies for our faculty.

 Guy is the Executive Director of Exercise ETC. He is a Certified Strength and Conditioning Specialist through NSCA as well as a Senior Fitness Specialist and a Performance Enhancement Specialist, both through NASM.
 He has worked in the fitness field since 1983 as a boot camp instructor, group fitness instructor, group fitness director, personal trainer, fitness director and health club general manager.
 He earned his bachelor's and master's degrees from Florida Atlantic University in Boca Raton, FL and holds multiple fitness certifications.
 Over the years, Guy has worked with many population groups, especially the older adult population, and has worked in a variety of environments including corporate fitness, hospital-based wellness centers, municipal and community centers and major health clubs.
-An ACE Certified Wellness Coach, Guy has authored a book on Aerobics Training for the American Council on Exercise as well as numerous continuing education articles and programs.
-His weekly newspaper column can be seen on Thursdays in Ft Lauderdale's "East Side Gazette."
+He currently teaches Brains & Balance Past 60 programs for the City of Wilton Manors, FL and has presented cognition-retention programs to the residents at the Edgewater Assisted Living Community in Boca Raton, FL.
+Guy has authored numerous continuing education articles and programs and his weekly newspaper column can be seen weekends in the South Florida Sun Sentinel.
 Guy has been with Exercise ETC since 1992.

 Laura Abbott is an NCTMB certified and Georgia licensed massage therapist having graduated from Academy of Somatic Healing Arts in Atlanta, GA.
 She earned her undergraduate degree in Exercise Science and her Master's Degree in Sports Medicine from Georgia State University, and she interned in the Emory University Cardiac Rehabilitation Department and at the Georgia Institute of Technology Athletic Department.
 Laura worked with Federal Occupational Health training and educating Federal Law Enforcement officers and traveled around the country presenting continuing education programs for many years.
 She has been quoted in Ladies Home and was a featured speaker for the Speaking of Women's Health Expo for 2 consecutive years and she has presented at the National American College of Sports Medicine conference.
 Laura currently teaches in the Kinesiology and Health department at Georgia State University and is a guest speaker at Atlanta area massage schools and at the Georgia State University Physical Therapy department.
 Since 1991 she has owned and operated Premier Performance, Inc. in Atlanta, specializing in exercise and massage therapy.
 She is the author of the book, Massage Therapy Review: Passing the NCETMB and NCETM published by McGraw-Hill and available on Amazon.com.
 Laura joined our faculty in 1996.